-The Spanish Steps are one of Rome’s post popular tourist spots so it will be busy all the time unless you go really early in the morning.
-There’s something very cool about running up and down them on your early morning jogging route.
+The Spanish Steps in the Campo Marzio district are one of Rome’s post popular tourist spots, so it will be busy all the time unless you go really early in the morning.
+I made them part of my jogging route as there’s something very cool about running up and down them early in morning when there’s no-one else around.

 Be warned that as of 2019 you can no longer sit down on the steps, unless you want to get a €450 fine!
 Audrey Hepburn should definitely have got a ticket for littering in Roman Holiday though (at 1.00).